 Functions¶

-Run the following code cell, which will load from the file data.py
+Run the following code cell, which will load from the file data.py a

 list of 100 names.